zhengjason0814/AgenticFinancialWorkflow/README.md

 Reflection saved in `outputs/reflection.txt`.

 Reflection Summary
-- The LLM initially produced a **truncated categorized.json**, which caused wrong KPI values.
+- The LLM initially produced part of the categorized.json, which caused wrong KPI values.
 - Total spend, top merchants, and average expense were incorrect until the full dataset was regenerated.
 - Some categorizations were ambiguous (e.g., Uber as Other, Spotify as Utilities).
 - Improvements include enforcing strict transaction count matching, adding stronger schema rules, and preventing early cutoffs.